 The Nature Conservancy (TNC) Australia Photo Contest is going global!
-Building on the success of our previous competitions, in 2019 we will merge with TNC’s global contest giving even wider exposure for your inspiring photos.
+Building on the success of our previous competitions, we're merging with TNC’s global contest giving even wider exposure for your inspiring photos.

-The global photo contest will open around the middle of the year and there will be a range of categories including one for Australia-based photographers, with fabulous local and global prizes you can win from a prize pool of $20,000!
+The global photo contest will open 1st August 2019 and close 31st August.
+There will be a range of categories including one for Australia-based photographers, with fabulous local and global prizes you can win from a prize pool of $20,000!

 You can start early and head outdoors to explore and capture the beauty of Australian nature.

 The photo contest opens 1st August.
-If you would like to be sent an email alert to inform you when the photo contest opens and other related information, please complete the form below.
+If you would like to be sent an email reminder when the photo contest opens and other related information, please complete the form below.

 Thank you!
 You will be emailed information on the photo contest when it opens.